 We repeat here parts of a response to a comment of reviewer #1:

-We think, demonstrating the successful coupling of OMEN-SED to an ESM is very important for the paper.
-However, we are fine with trimming down this section (as in the re-submitted version) and we will discuss an improved model-data analysis (also using observations of SWI-fluxes) in a follow-up publication.
+We think that demonstrating how OMEN-SED can be coupled to an ESM and illustrating the type of output/information generated by OMEN-SED within such a coupling is a central aspect of the model description paper.
+However, we are fine with trimming down this section (as in the re-submitted version).
+We will discuss an improved model-data analysis (also using observations of SWI-fluxes) in a follow-up publication.

+References:

+TODO!!!